All Episodes

 You know, the statute says you need a signature.

-You're supposed to compare that signature to the one we have on file, and then you're supposed to compare it a third time uh once it comes back in.
+And then you're supposed to compare it a third time once it comes back in.

-You gotta treat those votes the right way, and you can't water it down with bad ones.
+And you can't water it down with bad ones.

 I don't know if you can add a lot to what your lawyer just said, Dr. Linda Lee Tarver.

-But this Secretary of State, a Democrat, in her official capacity, appears to have broken the law herself for mailing out ballots that she knew um were unsolicited, and in that capacity, there needs to be repercussions.
+But this Secretary of State, a Democrat, in her official capacity, appears to have broken the law herself for mailing out ballots that she knew were unsolicited.

 And the law in Michigan says that those challengers must be protected and they must not be intimidated from doing their job.

-And we want people, because it's a misdemeanor, and we want people to go to jail this year.
+And we want people, because it's a misdemeanor, we want people to go to jail this year.

-This is a year That people need to go to jail for violating Michigan election law.
+This is a year that people need to go to jail for violating Michigan election law.

-We have a criminal code, and we need to make sure that we are using it.
+We have a criminal code and we need to make sure that we are using it.

-The absentee voting um precinct that the TCF Center in just in the downtown Detroit, that is the uh discussion, I believe that the president was talking about.
+I'm asking the lawmakers to look at Detroit, the absentee voting precinct that the TCF Center in the downtown Detroit, that is the discussion, I believe, that the president was talking about.

 And 71% of those precincts cannot be recounted because they have errors.